-This unparalleled trek takes you past colonial towns, old silver mines and majestic haciendas.
-It seems like you are driving the whole journey through an old western movie: we discover the beautiful nature of safe central Mexico and get acquainted with the warm Mexican hospitality
+This unparalleled trek takes you along colonial towns, old silver mines and majestic haciendas.
+It seems like you are driving the whole journey through an old western movie: we discover the beautiful nature of safe central Mexico and get acquainted with the warm Mexican hospitality.

 Prices based on a shared room